chrysn/request-tag/draft-amsuess-core-request-tag.md

 A client MAY set the Request-Tag option to indicate that the receiving server MUST NOT act on any block in the same blockwise operation that has a different Request-Tag set.
+A server MUST NOT use blocks with and blocks without Request-Tag option either.

-\[Note on future development: This is probably where OSCOAP compression could come in and say that when OSCOAP and blockwise is in use, the client MUST set a Request-Tag if and only if it sets a Block1 option in descriptive usage, and is value MUST be the partial IV of that message.
+\[Note on future development: If it turns out we need to compress the option into the AAD, this might hook in here and specify that when OSCOAP and blockwise is in use, the client MUST set a Request-Tag if and only if it sets a Block1 option in descriptive usage, and is value MUST be the partial IV of that message.
 That value MUST then be included somewhere in the AAD of every block message *after* the first, where this compression proposal so far fails because the verifying server would have to know at AAD-building time whether or not this is an inner blockwise request.\]

 If the Request-Tag option is set, the client MAY perform simultaneous operations that utilize Block1 fragmentation from the same endpoint towards the